 The Management will permanently deny admission to public housing persons convicted of manufacturing or producing methamphetamine on the premises of a federally assisted housing project in violation of any Federal or State law.
-"Premises" is defined as the building or complex in which the dwelling unit is located, including common areas and e.
-Prohibition on Persons Subject to Sex Offender Registration Requirement f.
-CRITERIA FOR HOUSING APPLICANTS AND HOUSEHOLD MEMBERS WITH CRIMINAL CONVICTIONS
+"Premises" is defined as the building or complex in which the dwelling unit is located, including common areas and grounds.
+The Management will not waive this requirement.

-- 1. The Management will permanently deny admission to public housing to any family in which a family member is subject to a lifetime sex offender registration requirement.
-This provision will not be waived. - 2.
+The Management will permanently deny admission to public housing to any family in which a family member is subject to a lifetime sex offender registration requirement.
+This provision will not be waived.

 Persons who have been found to be a sexual offender and subject to registration for a less than life time term are not eligible for housing until the time period for registration expires.